abus-aikorea/studio-free/README.eng.md

 ## Introduction
 [ABUS](https://slashpage.com/abus) provides the latest AI tools with one click.
 We have the technology to install and run OpenAI's voice recognition & translation engine Whisper and Facebook Research's Demucs with one click.
-With ABUS One-Click, you can easily use the latest AI tools such as voice recognition, translation, voice synthesis, and vocal removal on your PC with one click, without complicated procedures such as system setup and model selection.
+With ABUS One-Click, you can easily use the latest AI tools such as voice recognition, translation and vocal removal on your PC with one click, without complicated procedures such as system setup and model selection.
 Experience the latest AI technology faster than anyone else with ABUS One-Click.

 ABUS One-Click Studio offers:
 * Supports system setup, installation, execution, and deletion processes with `One-Click`